Presence

 If user “Alice” (key id: '1') has three browser tabs open, presence.join() is called three times with the same key.
 The plugin ref-counts connections per key: Alice appears once in the list.
 When she closes two tabs, she stays present.
 Only when the last tab closes does the plugin broadcast a leave event.

-If Alice’s data changes between connections (for example she updates her avatar in one session and opens a fresh tab), join() detects the difference and broadcasts an updated event so other clients immediately see the new data.
-The updated event has the same shape as join: { key, data }.
+If Alice’s data changes between connections (for example she updates her avatar in one session and opens a fresh tab), join() detects the difference and broadcasts a presence diff so other clients immediately see the new data.

 If no key field is found in the selected data (e.g. no auth), each connection is tracked separately.